NISL-MSU/Lab-Resources/README.md

 # NISL Lab Resources
-This is a collection of various templates and matterials we often have floating around.
+This is a collection of various templates and materials we often have floating around.

 ## More Resources
 See the following list for resources that are not here, but may be useful